xtuml/bridgepoint/doc-bridgepoint/notes/9561_move_relations/9561_move_relations_dnt.md

 In the `ConnectionPolicy` class, there is a method called `showTargetFeedback` which modifies the feedback line before it is displayed in the case of a reflexive association.
 It does this using the `createBendpointsForFeedback` method.
-These two methods must be extended to handled `ReconnectRequest` instances.
+These two methods must be extended to handle `ReconnectRequest` instances.
 Additionally, a new method `showSourceFeedback` must be implemented (actually, must override the default behavior of the method in the superclass) because reconnects can happen at both the source and target end of a connector.